ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

-It's interesting what you said about the curation, because we are absolutely seeing that.
+It's interesting what you said about curation, because we are absolutely seeing that.
 The rate of curation requests has been going up and up and up.
 We really have only been doing this kind of curation for about a year and a half, actually, because before that [ROR was just synced with GRID](https://ror.readme.io/docs/gridror-transition-faq).
 So yeah, we are right now looking at ways to maintain the pace of that curation in the face of an increased number of requests.
 And I am also always trying to make that a little bit more visible, to show [all of the requests that we do get](https://github.com/ror-community/ror-updates/issues) and all of the [curation work that does go on](https://github.com/ror-community/ror-updates/projects/1).
 Because it is open and transparent, but it's on GitHub, where not everybody goes.
 It's trying to really show people where that is and what's happening.

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 But yeah, the volume of work increasing does pose an issue.
 Scaling has some challenges.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 Yes, and we are figuring out what to do about that.

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin